By Kevin McNeish updated on 07/09/2015

 |Figure 14 - ABusinessObject is a subclass of mmBusinessObject.|

-If you select the ABusinessObject.m file in the Project Navigator, you can see that within the init method, the dbName property is set to iAppsReview as shown in Figure 15.
+You can also see that within the init method, the dbName property is set to iAppsReview.
 Since there is only one database for this app, this is the only place where the database name needs to be specified.

 Now let's take a closer look at the methods of the mmBusinessObject class.
-If you look a little further down in the mmBusinessObject.h header file, you will see the methods shown in Figure 16 that allow you to create, delete, retrieve, and update entities.
+If you look a little further down in the mmBusinessObject.swift code file, you will see the methods shown in Figure 12 that allow you to create, delete, retrieve, and update entities.

 You will learn more about these methods as you use them in upcoming posts in this series.
-However, if you want to take a quick look at the implementation of the methods in mmBusinessObject.m, you will find they simply contain the standard Core Data code you saw earlier in this post.
+However, if you want to take a quick look at the methods in mmBusinessObject.swift, you will find they simply contain the standard Core Data code you saw earlier in this post.

 mmBusinessObject is a good example of something you should do in all of your apps.
 When you find that you are writing the same code over and over again, you should create a new class with methods that contain the redundant code.
 In doing this, you are creating your own custom application framework that can be reused in many different iOS projects.